Kingston Charity Research Network Project

 Identifying a professional writing skills gap

-Kate Scott and Meg Jensen launched this project in 2019 as part of the Creative and Professional Writing Academic Excellent project, which aimed to increase the access of Kingston University's diverse student cohort to the Creative Industries by developing unique and sought-after employability skills.
+Kate Scott and Meg Jensen launched this project in 2019 as part of the Creative and Professional Writing Academic Excellent project.
+This project aimed to increase the access of Kingston University's diverse student cohort to the Creative Industries by developing unique and sought-after employability skills.
 Scott and Jensen recruited and worked with an Industry Advisory Board, which included Brian Brivati, to identify skills gaps in Higher Education (HE).
 Together, they found that professional writing skills, particularly bid writing skills, were rarely taught within HE courses.
-In response, they created an adaptable, transferable bid writing, professional communication and community of practice ‘toolkit' and began testing it with a small number of students, Kingston School of Art staff, local third-sector organisations and SMEs.
+In response, they created an adaptable, transferable bid writing, professional communication and community of practice ‘toolkit'.
+They then began testing it with a small number of students, Kingston School of Art staff, local third-sector organisations and SMEs.

 Forming a community of practice

 The project was initially built upon nine months of ongoing stakeholder consultation and network building to establish a need for bid writing support, for professional writing training and for answers to various powerful research questions in the third sector.
-These networking events, which took the form of a series of three networking and training symposiums in May, July and October of 2022 led by Scott, Jensen, Brivati, Peter Ely and Bernett Thornes in collaboration with Kingston Voluntary Action, led to the development of a community of practice that bridges local social enterprises and SMEs with the University.
+These networking events, comprised a series of three networking and training symposiums in May, July and October of 2022.
+They were led by Scott, Jensen, Brivati, Peter Ely and Bernett Thornes in collaboration with Kingston Voluntary Action, and led to the development of a community of practice that bridges local social enterprises and SMEs with the University.

 Locating the joint challenges